-Incremental B/C Ranking based on net be nefit Cost Effectiveness 2 Program: Bicycle Safety Date of Program Methodology: 1/1/2010 What data types were used in th e program methodology?
-Crashes Exposure Roadway All crashes Traffic Median width Fatal crashes only ⊠Volume Horizontal curvature Fatal and serious injury crashes only Population Functional classification Other-Priority Investigation Lane miles Roadside features Other Other What project identification methodology was used for this program?
-Crash frequency Expected crash frequency with n EB adjustment
+Program: Intersection

+Date of Program Methodology: 11/1/1989

+What data types were used in the e program methodology?

+Crashes Exposure Roadway

+Traffic Median width

+Fatal crashes only ⊠Volume Horizontal curvature

+Fatal and serious injury crashes only Population

+Other-Priority Investigation Locations (PILS) Lane miles Roadside features

+Other Other

+What project identification meth odology was used for this program?

+☐ Crash frequency

+Expected crash frequency with EB adjustment

+Equivalent property damage only (EPDO Crash frequency)

+EPDO crash frequency with EB adjustment

-\square Relative severity index
+Relative severity index

+Critical rate

+Level of service of safety (LOSS)

+Excess expected crash frequency using SPFs

+Excess expected crash frequency with the EB adjustment

+Excess expected crash frequency using method of moments

+Probability of specific crash types

+Excess proportions of specific crash types

+Other

 Are local roads (non-state owned and operated) included or addressed in this program?

+⊠Yes

+□No

 If yes, are local road projects identified using the same methodology as state roads?

+□Yes

+⊠No

 If no, describe the methodology used to identify local road projects as part of this program.

 Local road projects are typically identified via local municipalities and the MPO planning process.

 How are highway safety improvement projects advanced for implementation?

+Competitive application process

+Selection committee

+Other

+Other-Priority Investigation Locations (PILS) are identified where the crash rate is greater than the average for a similar road type.
+An annual work program is developed to investigate a percentage of the

 Select the processes used to prioritize projects for implementation.
 For the methods selected, indicate the relative importance of each process in project prioritization.
-Enter either the weights or numerical rankings.
-If weights are entered, the sum must equal 100.
-If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).
+Enter either the weights or numerical